Topics on this page

 A tenant who is deaf or hearing impaired can request from the landlord, in writing, a smoke alarm that provides a signal that will warn a deaf or hearing-impaired person.
 A landlord who gets a written request must provide an appropriate smoke alarm.

-Although the State Fire Marshal or the appropriate local authority may grant certain exceptions from state or local fire and building codes, no exception may be granted to the smoke alarm requirements.
-Read the Law: MD Code, Public Safety § 9-205
+The State Fire Marshal or local fire marshal may grant certain exceptions from state or local fire and building codes.
+No exception may be granted to the smoke alarm requirements required by State law.
+Read the Law: Md.
+Code, Public Safety § 9-205

 Required in New Construction

-Automatic sprinkler systems are required for newly constructed dormitories, hotels, rooming houses, and multi-family dwellings if the initial building permit was issued (or construction began) after July 1, 1990, or after July 1, 1992 for newly constructed townhouses.
+Automatic sprinkler systems are required for newly constructed dormitories, hotels, rooming houses, and multi-family dwellings if the initial building permit was issued (or construction began) after July 1, 1990.
+A sprinkler system is also required in new townhouses built after July 1, 1992.
 The State Fire Marshal or appropriate local authority must approve the sprinkler system, and it must be installed in accordance with prescribed national, local, and state standards.
 However, these requirements do not apply to dwelling units that are not served by a public water supply system.
 Read the Law: MD Code, Public Safety § 9-204

 The State Fire Marshal or the appropriate local authority may grant certain exceptions, including exceptions from these sprinkler system requirements, if there is clear evidence that the exception will not adversely affect the fire safety of the building or its occupants.
 Read the Law: MD Code, Public Safety § 9-205